JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

 ### Add `kotlinx-datetime` dependency for a web app

-For the web target, timezone support also requires the [`js-joda`](https://js-joda.github.io/js-joda/) npm package:
+For the web target, time zone support also requires the [`js-joda`](https://js-joda.github.io/js-joda/) npm package:

 1. Add a reference to the package in the `webApp/build.gradle.kts` file: